 Barbara Weir 'Grass Seed Dreaming'

 Art Gallery of Queensland, Brisbane.
 Art Gallery of South Australia, Adelaide.
 National Gallery of Victoria, Melbourne.
-Queensland College of Art,
+Queensland College of Art, Artbank, Amp,

-Acrylic on linen canvas, 2008 Size: 200cm x 90cm.
+Acrylic on linen canvas, Year 2008 Size: 200cm x 90cm.